-- (2) The secretary shall issue a written statement to the medication-assisted treatment program granting or denying a request for a waiver or variance of program licensure or registration standards. - (3) The medication-assisted treatment program shall maintain a file copy of all requests for waivers or variances and the approval or denial of the requests for the period during which the license or registration is in effect. - (4) The Office of Health Facility Licensure and Certification shall inspect each medication-assisted treatment program prior to a waiver or variance being granted, including a review of patient records, to ensure and verify any waiver or variance request meets the spirit and purpose of this article and the rules promulgated pursuant to this article.
-The Office of Health Facility Licensure and Certification may verify, by unannounced inspection, that the medication-assisted treatment program is in compliance with any waiver or variance granted by the secretary for the duration of such waiver or variance.
+22 (C) Documentation by the medication-assisted treatment program's medical director to the 23 secretary that describes how the program will maintain the quality of services and patient safety 24 if the wavier or variance is granted; and 25 (D) The consequences of not receiving approval of the requested wavier or variance.
+26 (2) The secretary shall issue a written statement to the medication-assisted treatment 27 program granting or denying a request for a waiver or variance of program licensure or registration 28 standards.
+29 (3) The medication-assisted treatment program shall maintain a file copy of all requests 30 for waivers or variances and the approval or denial of the requests for the period during which the 31 license or registration is in effect.
+32 (4) The Office of Health Facility Licensure and Certification shall inspect each medication- 33 assisted treatment program prior to a waiver or variance being granted, including a review of 34 patient records, to ensure and verify that any waiver or variance request meets the spirit and 35 purpose of this article and the rules promulgated pursuant to this article.
+The Office of Health 36 Facility Licensure and Certification may verify, by unannounced inspection, that the medication- 37 assisted treatment program is in compliance with any waiver or variance granted by the secretary 38 for the duration of such waiver or variance. §16-5Y-7.

-§16-5Y-7.
 Inspection; inspection warrant.

-- (a) The Office of Health Facility Licensure and Certification shall inspect each opioid treatment program annually, including a review of the patient records, to ensure that the program complies with this article and the applicable rules.
-A pharmacist, employed or contracted by the secretary, licensed in this state, and a law-enforcement officer shall be present at each inspection. - (b) The Office of Health Facility Licensure and Certification shall perform unannounced complaint and verification inspections at office based medication-assisted treatment programs, including a review of the patient records, to ensure that the program complies with this article and the applicable rules.
-A pharmacist, employed or contracted by the secretary, licensed in this state and a law-enforcement officer shall be present at each inspection. - (c) During an onsite inspection, the inspectors shall make a reasonable attempt to discuss each violation with the medical director or other owners of the medication-assisted treatment program before issuing a formal written notification.
+1 (a) The Office of Health Facility Licensure and Certification shall inspect each opioid 2 treatment program annually, including a review of the patient records, to ensure that the program 3 complies with this article and the applicable rules.
+A pharmacist, employed or contracted by the 4 secretary, licensed in this state, and a law-enforcement officer shall be present at each inspection.

+(b) The Office of Health Facility Licensure and Certification shall perform unannounced complaint and verification inspections at office-based medication-assisted treatment programs, including a review of the patient records, to ensure that the program complies with this article and

+8 the e applicable rules.
+A pharmacist, employed or contracted by the secretary, licensed in this state 0 and d a law-enforceme ent officer may he present a at each inspec tion
-(d) Any action taken to correct a violation shall be documented in writing by the medical director or other owners of the medication-assisted treatment program and may be verified by follow-up visits by the Office of Health Facility Licensure and Certification.

-(e) Notwithstanding the existence or pursuit of any other remedy, the secretary may, in the manner provided by law, maintain an action in the name of the state for an inspection warrant against any person, partnership, association or corporation to allow any inspection or seizure of records in order to complete any inspection allowed by this article or the rules promulgated pursuant to this article, or to meet any other purpose of this article or the rules promulgated pursuant to this article.

-(f) When possible, inspections for annual certification and licensure by the medication-assisted treatment programs will be done consecutively or concurrently.
+- (c) During an onsite inspection, the inspectors shall make a reasonable attempt to discuss each violation with the medical director or other owners of the medication-assisted treatment program before issuing a formal written notification. - (d) Any action taken to correct a violation shall be documented in writing by the medical director or other owners of the medication-assisted treatment program and may be verified by follow-up visits by the Office of Health Facility Licensure and Certification. - (e) Notwithstanding the existence or pursuit of any other remedy, the secretary may, in the manner provided by law, maintain an action in the name of the state for an inspection warrant against any person, partnership, association or corporation to allow any inspection or seizure of records in order to complete any inspection allowed by this article or the rules promulgated pursuant to this article, or to meet any other purpose of this article or the rules promulgated pursuant to this article. - (f) When possible, inspections for annual certification and licensure by the medicationassisted treatment programs will be done consecutively or concurrently.
 However, this provision does not limit the ability to conduct unannounced inspections pursuant to a complaint.